Ill health retirement and your pension

 What does ‘permanently incapable’ mean?

-You need to demonstrate that there are no further treatments or medication which can be explored to enable you to return to your role before your normal pension age.
+You need to provide medical evidence which demonstrates that there are no further treatments or medication which can be explored to enable you to return to your role before your normal pension age.

 What does ‘regular employment’ mean under tier 2/upper tier criteria?